Agenda

 MODULE 6

-Compliance Weaknesses and Penalties Under the Microscope: Lessons from Key and Recent Enforcement Actions
+The Essentials to an Effective Global Sanctions Compliance Program: Lessons Learned from Key and Recent Enforcement Actions

-Understanding sanctions enforcement is critical for effective compliance and avoiding common pitfalls.
-Our experienced instructors explain how U.S. sanctions enforcement works and what you can learn from it, including the reasons companies disclose (or choose not to disclose) to OFAC, the potential consequences of an OFAC enforcement action, and key lessons from recent OFAC enforcements.
+Understanding sanctions enforcement is critical for developing and strengthening an effective global sanctions compliance program.
+Our experienced instructors will unpack the essentials of U.S. sanctions enforcement, including the decision to voluntarily disclose to OFAC, the potential consequences of an OFAC enforcement action, and key lessons from recent cases.

 - Geofencing and IP address blocking